wp-xyz/jpmMath/README.md

 * Statistics
 * Utility procedures for graphics

-The original Pascal library was written for Turbo Pascal and Turbo Pascal for Windows.
-It is attempted here to port the sources to FreePascal/Lazarus and modernize them where needed.
+The original Pascal library was written for Turbo Pascal and Turbo Pascal for Windows (folder "original").
+It is attempted here to port the sources to FreePascal/Lazarus and modernize them where needed (folder "fpc").